 Quite recently, I shared some tips on how to become a good writer.
 That post did receive some good share of response across all my social media posts.
 A writer apart from knowing the tactics of writing must be good at Proofreading.
-Before taking a leap into what is the basic process of Proofreading, let’s just understand the basic meaning of the term itself.
+Before taking a leap into what is the basic process of Proofreading, let’s first understand the basic meaning of the term.

-Proof-Reading as a whole usually involves checking the grammar errors, punctuation’s or spelling.
+Proofreading as a whole involves checking grammatical errors, punctuation errors or typos.
 It can take on some extensive editing too depending upon the situation and the need of the hour.
 To make Proofreading process easier, proofreader’s make use of some notations like – colorful ink, brackets, default symbols etc.

-Usually, I have heard people getting confused between the terms ‘Editing’ and ‘Proofreading.
+Usually, people are confused between the terms ‘Editing’ and ‘Proofreading’.
 They often ask What is the difference between Editing and Proofreading?
-Understanding the same, let’s just take a look at the image below that enlists some basic difference between the two terms.
+Understanding the same confusion, let’s just take a quick glance on the image below listing down the basic difference between the two terms:

 Even Rushang Shah states: